Basawon Singh: Second World War and Quit India Movement

-Subsequent to the making of India a participant in the Second World War, the Congress Ministry in Bihar headed by Krishna Singh tendered resignation on 31 October 1939.
+Subsequent to the making of India a participant in the Second World War, the Congress Ministry in Bihar headed by Shri Krishna Sinha tendered resignation on 31 October 1939.
 Singh was the first Bihari who observed the Independence Day on 26 January 1940 by taking out an unlicensed procession and delivering an anti-war speech at Japla.
 Consequently, a warrant was issued by the Deputy Commissioner of Palamau.
 A case was instituted against him under the Defence of India Rules for an objectionable speech delivered at Japla.
 He was convicted at Daltonganj and sentenced to suffer 18 months rigorous imprisonment under the Defence of India Rules.
 He was kept in the T. Cell of the Hazaribagh Central Jail while Narayan was arrested on 18 February 1940.
 Narayan and other socialist leaders, including Ganga Sharan Singh, were kept in different cells.
 Basawon Singh was released in July 1941.

 Basawon Singh played a highly remarkable and inspiring role in the historic Quit India Movement.
 It is worthy to note that on 12 April 1942, he addressed the Palamau District Political Conference attended by thousands of people including a large number of tribal people mostly consisting of Kherwars and Kisans.
 In the next week he delivered a highly inspiring speech with Reasat Karim of Dehri in the conference of Socialist group of Kisan Sabha held on 18 and 19 April 1942 at Patepur in Muzaffarpur which was presided over by Abdul Hayat Chand of Patna.
 On the eve of the August Rebellion, Singh was blacklisted in Group "A" as Labour, Socialist and Terrorist Leader, classification I with Deep Narayan Singh, Rambriksh Benipuri, Narayan Prasad Verma, Bir Chand Patel and other leaders of Muzaffarpur District by the colonial government of Bihar Province.
 He went underground and organised his guerilla band of freedom fighters in the dense forest of Palamau.
 The fiery activities of this socialist leader encouraged the escape of six socialist leaders, namely Shukla, Narayan, Pandit Ramnandan Mishra, Suraj Narayan Singh, Shaligram Singh, Gulab Chand Gupta and Gulali Sonar from Hazaribagh Central Jail on Diwali night on 9 November 1942.
 Narayan was willing to meet with Singh to spell out the programme to overthrow the British Raj through armed struggle.

 Singh was again rounded up in Delhi on 7 January 1943.
 He was incarcerated in cross-bars and fetters in the condemned cells of the Red Fort dungeons, Delhi Jail, and Bankipur, Gaya, Bhagalpur and Hazaribagh Central Jail.
-He was released in April 1947 subsequent to the formation of the Congress Ministry in Bihar headed by Krishna Singh on 2 April 1946.
+He was released in April 1947 subsequent to the formation of the Congress Ministry in Bihar headed by Shri Krishna Sinha on 2 April 1946.